stefanomagistri/IeDigitalWebFormTest/README.md

 Part 2:

-  •	A form called SearchTwo.aspx (hint: duplicate SearchOne.aspx and rename the file)
+  •	A form called SearchTwo.aspx

-  •	change implementation of business logic (validation) to use ASP.NET validation controls. (hint: You may use regex for the email address)
+  •	change implementation of business logic (validation) to use ASP.NET validation controls.